Hero image showing a color wheel with complementary colors highlighted.

 Beyond Basics

-Designers often explore split-complementary color schemes.
-They choose a base color and pair it with two colors next to its complement.
-This method provides a softer contrast than a typical complementary scheme.
-It results in designs that are eye-catching but less intense.
-It avoids the sharp contrast of direct opposites like red and green.
+Designers often explore split-complementary color schemes so they can pick a base color and pair it with two colors next to its complement, and so give a softer contrast than a typical complementary scheme.
+One point about the results—in designs that are eye-catching but less intense—is how split-complementary avoids the sharp contrast of direct opposites like red and green, and that’s a nice touch to have.

-Understanding the RYB (red, yellow, and blue) and RGB (red, green, and blue) color models is crucial.
-You need to know which colors complement each other, like the difference between magenta and cyan.
-This knowledge helps in creating designs that are pleasing and balanced.
+It’s extremely helpful for you to understand the RYB (red, yellow, and blue) and RGB (red, green, and blue) color models, and you’ve got to know which colors complement each other—like the difference between magenta and cyan—so you can help yourself create designs that are both pleasing and balanced.

 Get your free template for “Color Modes”